stemar/homestead/README.md

 # Homestead

-Make a Vagrant box with Ubuntu 18.04 LAMP stack.
+Make a Laravel-compatible Vagrant box with Ubuntu 18.04 LAMP stack.
 Add patches for customizations.

 - Host: Linux or Mac.